Subtitles and captions boost viewability and engagement. Plus, it’s easy to add captions to Facebook video. Here’s how!

 Subtitles and captions in Facebook video posts can make a big difference because:

-Overall, subtitles improve user experience and make videos more accessible.
+Overall, subtitles improve user experience and make videos more accessible and get more people watching your video content.

 Before you even log on to Facebook, you need to have your finished video.
 (You can also use these steps to add subtitles after the fact to a Facebook LIVE that you have already finished posting.)

-Before you get to adding the subtitles/captions for your video, make sure you have taken all the other steps.
+Before you begin to add captions to Facebook video, make sure you have taken all the other steps.

 You are ready to get started on the actual subtitles for Facebook videos!
 (You might also want to consider adding polls or tracking depending on the goals for the video, but these items are less universal.)